 When you get to a certain age, the idea of blowing out candles jammed into a cake laden with thick, sickeningly-sweet wallpaper paste-like frosting is no longer appealing.
-So when offered the opportunity to spend my birthday in a beautiful part of Mexico, I didn’t have to think twice.
+So when I was offered the opportunity to spend my birthday in a beautiful part of Mexico, I didn’t have to think twice because I knew there are so many things to do in La Paz Mexico!

 First, let me disclose that technically it was not a vacation, it was work.
 Sort of.
 I’m a freelance travel writer, which is arguably everyone’s “dream job.”
 It isn’t always easy, but getting to visit exotic places, chat with locals, tuck into unusual food, experience thrilling adventures, or even relaxing on the shore of turquoise, powdery-sand beaches, well, I can’t think of a better way to earn a living.